sp4713/fyp-fpga-random-number/Appendix_code/IPs/README.md

-IPs for use in testing the four RNGs
+Vivado HLS-generated IPs for use in testing the four RNGs
 - evenQuicker
 - RANDU
 - simpleCounter